 Diversity Dialogue Webinars

-Past speakers have included Dr. Ram Raju, President & CEO of New York City Health and Hospitals Corporation, Dr. Elena Rios, President & CEO, National Hispanic Medical Association, Margaret Kraak and Nakisha Pugh with OFCCP, Jack Lynch, President and CEO of Main Line Health, and Brett Tschurtz with The Joint Commission.
+Diversity Dialogue Webinars are one of the most popular programs offered by the Institute.
+Each month, a different nationally-renowned speaker discusses a topic of pressing concern in health care.Past speakers have included Dr. Ram Raju, President and CEO of New York City Health and Hospitals Corporation, Dr. Elena Rios, President & CEO, National Hispanic Medical Association, Margaret Kraak and Nakisha Pugh with OFCCP, Jack Lynch, President and CEO of Main Line Health, and Brett Tschurtz with The Joint Commission.

-March Diversity Dialogue:
+September Diversity Dialogue:

 Archived Diversity Dialogues